hoangduytran/blender-manual/manual/addons/import_export/scene_gltf2.rst

    See: `File Format Variations`_.
 Keep Original
    For glTF Separate file format only.
 Keep original textures files if possible.
-   Warning: if you use more than one texture, where pbr standard requires only one, only one texture will be used.This can lead to unexpected results Textures
+   Warning: if you use more than one texture, where PBR standard requires only one, only one texture will be used.
+This can lead to unexpected results Textures
    For glTF Separate file format only.
 Folder to place texture files in.
 Relative to the gltf-file.
 Copyright